Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/1 Alien Abductions/Part 1.md

 Category: [[Art]] [[Alien Comic]]
 ___
+Narration: {Two years before the end.}

 A man wearing glasses and a trench coat, carrying a suitcase, walks through the city lights.
 People hurry about.
 The man walks onto the train.
+Others are clearly wearing summer clothes.
 It is early morning, and many commuters stare at him.
 He takes the train through Eurasia.

+After the train stops, Lucas walks out of an empty train, into the strong cold winds of what seems to be a town near the mountains.

 Narration: {Lucas suspected there were aliens in Eurasia.
 In the summer of Ninety-Two, in the remote northern town of Vyshkanov, the search began.}

 Title drop - "There are no Aliens in Eurasia" "Chapter 1 - Alien Abductions"
 ___
 Day.
 Community center of Vyshkanov.
 A small crowd gathers.
 There is a long table, with "Alien Research Society of Eurasia" banner hung above.
 The representatives are at a table covered with odd gadgets, strange alien memorabilia, and a UFO-shaped coffee mug.
-They’re overly enthusiastic, almost comically so, as they interview the claimants.
+They each have an armband.

+**ARSE** (offscreen): "Interesting.
+Most interesting."

+**ARSE A**, a middle aged, calm man: "So...
+Elena, you woke up in the forest.
+And then?"

-**Elena**: (Nervously) “I—I woke up in the forest.
-My father was next to me.
-It was dark but… I thought I saw a shadow.
-Maybe a person.”
+**Elena**: "...my father, he was next to me... then...
+It was dark, but...
+I thought I saw a shadow.
+Maybe another person."

-**ARSE B**: (Interrupting, holding up a toy alien figure) “Damn!
+**ARSE B**, a younger, overly enthusiastic, childish man, holding up alien figurines: "Damn!
 Did it look like this?
-Or maybe like this?”
+Or this?"

-**Viktor**: (Frowning) “This isn’t a joke.
-Her father is still missing.”
+**Viktor**, a young man next to Elena: "This isn't a joke.
+Her father is still missing."

-**ARSE A**: (Waving a hand dismissively) “Hey!
-Wait your turn.
-(Back to Elena) Was there a smell of… extraterrestrial essence?”

-**Elena**: (Voice trembling) “I can’t explain it.
-It felt real.
-But my father—he just saw the shadow and ran."

-**ARSE A**: (Smiling brightly) “Alright, alright, I think we’ve got enough.
-We’ll call you if we need anything else.”

-**Elena**: (Standing up, upset) “Wait—”
+**ARSE C**, a woman similar age to B, with a death glare: "Hey, wait your turn.
+Brat."

+**ARSE A**: "Uhhh anyway, what happened next, Elena?"

+**Elena**: "My father ran off.
+I tried to run after him, but... before I knew it, I was back outside the forest."

-**ARSE B**: (Cheerfully) “Don’t worry, I'm sure there’s a perfectly alien explanation!”
+**ARSE B**: "Miss Elena, don't worry!
+I'm sure we'll find a perfectly alien explanation and find your father."

-Elena exits, visibly shaken.
-Viktor gives her a concerned look as she leaves the room.

-**ARSE A**: (Excitedly) “So, Anya, while you were being abducted, did you see any unusual lights or perhaps, a UFO?”

-**Anya**: (Maintaining a stern expression) “No UFOs.
-Just a light when I woke up - and some quartz nearby.”

-**ARSE B**: (Giggling) “Quartz!
-How fascinating!
-Was it glowing?
-Did it communicate with you?
-Maybe it was a signal from the aliens!”

-**Anya**: (Annoyed) “No, just quartz.
-Regular, valuable quartz.
-I thought it might be of interest to—”

-**ARSE B**: (Stepping in, dryly) “Ahhh, valuable indeed!
-Dismissed.”
+**ARSE C**: "Next!"

+Cut to a middle aged woman dressed in traditional Russian attire, sitting at the chair where Elena used to be.
+She is smiling.

+**Anya**: "I don't remember being abducted...
+Only that I woke up in that dark forest."

+**ARSE A**: "Anya, you seem happy about something.
+Can you tell us why?"

+**Anya**: "Why?
+I saw something beautiful in that forest."

+**ARSE B**: "What was it?
+What did you see??"
+**ARSE C**: "Lights?
+UFO?
+Come on, spit it out."

+**Anya**: "...
+I'll tell you when I remember what it was."

+**ARSE A**: "Miss Anya, please don't waste our time."
+**ARSE C**: "NEXT!"

+Cut to a young man sitting at the chair.
+It's Viktor. his expression is stern.

-**ARSE B**: (Leaning in eagerly) “Now, who was that rude man from before?"
+**ARSE**: "Oh, you're that rude man from before.
+What's your name?"

-**Viktor**: "I'm Viktor."
+**Viktor**: "Viktor."

-**ARSE A**: "Tell us about your experience, Viktor.
-Did you see any aliens or extraterrestrial technology?”

-**Viktor**: (Nervously) “Nothing, actually.
-Just woke up in the forest.”

-**Yelena**: (Interrupting) “Did you notice anything suspicious in the forest or around town?”
+**ARSE**: "Viktor, did you also wake up in the forest that night?"

-**Viktor**: (Shaking his head) “When I was running out of the forest, I might've seen something unusual, but I forgot.
-Something or someone that shouldn't be there at that hour.”

-**ARSE B**: "Amazing.
-That provides absolutely no information."

-**ARSE A**: "Hey, it could've been an alien."
+**Viktor**: "I did."

+**ARSE**: "So what do you-"
+**Viktor**: "I think that if you're gonna clown around instead of helping, you should get the hell outta this town."

+**ARSE**: "What the...
+Hey, where're you going?"

+Cut to a fat middle aged man wearing a tin foil sitting at the chair.

-**David**: (Leaning forward eagerly, rubbing his hands together) “Now, for the real show!
-I've done my investigations.
-I’ve got theories!”
+**David**: "Now, for the real show!
+I've done my own investigation.
+I've got theories!"

-**ARSE A**: (Interrupting, as she starts to shuffle through her alien-themed papers) “Yes, David, we know you have theories.
+**ARSE C**: "Yes David, we know you have theories.
 But do you have proof?
-Or are you just gonna make shit up?”
+Or are you just gonna make shit up?"

-**David**: (Playfully) “Just hear me out!
+**David**: "Just hear me out!
 I wouldn't have called you guys here if there was nothing.
-This town was built solely for the abandoned space program, right?
+Do you know the history of Vyshkanov?
+This used to be a space town.
+Home to the abandoned Eurasian Space Program.
 You know what that means?
-Government secrets!
-There have been some strange objects hovering over that forest lately.
-What do you think they could be?"
+Government secrets!"

+**ARSE A**: "David, let's take a step back.
+Do you remember your abduction?"

+**David**: "I'll get there, just let me finish!
+Take a look at this.
+I took this photo a few days ago.
+What do you think these are?"

-**ARSE B**: "UFOs?"
+**ARSE B**: "UFOs?!"

 **David**: "Exactly!
-You see, the government says they abandoned the space program, but that's a lie.
-They are hiding aliens in these forests.
-The aliens and the Eurasian government are plotting to take over the world together!
-Like the Illuminati!"
+You see, the government says they abandoned the space program, but that's just a lie...
+They hide aliens in that forest... abduct us and perform unspeakable experiments... and when they're ready, they'll take over the world, because they're run by the Illuminati!
+That's right!
+They could be anywhere!
+In fact, if you ask me...
+The most suspicious person...
+Is that man over there!"

-**ARSE A**: "Slow down, slow down.
-Do you remember your own abduction?
-Or have any footage of these UFOs?"

-**ARSE B**: "Yeah, you seem a bit too excited about being abducted.
-Who's to say you didn't abduct these people and orchestrate this whole thing?"

-**David**: "Wait wait wait, what is this friendly fire?
-I have evidence to back it up.
-Look, I even recorded the UFOs."

-He shows the ARSE reps the video of the flying objects above the forest.

-**ARSE A**: "Wow, this could be huge."

-**David**: "Of course!
-In fact, if you ask me, the real suspicious person...
-(Pointing dramatically at Lucas, who is standing in the corner, blending into the background) Is that man over there!
-I've never seen him around here.
-Look at his glasses, his trench coat, his suitcase!
+David points to Lucas in the crowd.
+Lucas looks side to side, before pointing at himself.

+**David**: "Yes, you!
+I've never seen you around here.
+Everybody see for yourselves!
+Those glasses, this strange coat, this suitcase!
 And that typical East-Eurasian hair reeking of conformity.
-That’s a secret agent if I’ve ever seen it!”
+This is a secret agent if I've ever seen one!"

 By this point, David has gotten within inches from Lucas' face.

 **Lucas**: "Well, if I wanted to keep my identity secret, I probably wouldn't choose such a suggestive attire.
 Though it does keep the snow out."

-**ARSE A**: "Suspicious visitor, identify yourself!"
+**ARSE B**: "Suspicious visitor, identify yourself!"

 **Lucas**: (taking out his watch) "Lucas Yang.
 Department of Abnormal Phenomena."